 If you live in USDA zone 4 (AgCan zone 5) or warmer, you can add Carefree, Meidiland and David Austin’s English roses to the list as well as a few polyantha roses like ’The Fairy’.

-If you live in USDA zone 5 (AgCan zone 6) or warmer, things get even easier: all the roses above will be hardy, as will most any shrub rose.
+And if you live in USDA zone 5 (AgCan zone 6) or warmer, things get even easier: all the roses above will be hardy, as will most any shrub rose.

 Now the Most Popular